 Bill enjoys photography and foreign travel.

 Max Hejazi is a Canadian citizen of Middle Eastern descent.
 He has been living and working in Shanghai since 2004.
 After a short career as a medical scientist, Max obtained his MBA from McGill University In 2003 and moved to China shortly after.
 He started as a Training and Marketing Manager in a local state-owned hotel before starting his own business as a freelance corporate trainer in Shanghai.
 His corporate clients are Chinese executives and mid-level managers working in multinational companies.
 He provides one-on-one coaching and group training on effective business communication skills.
-At Hult, Max teaches the Management Communication course in the MBA program.
+As a Professor at Hult, Max teaches Global Management

 Andrew Hupert is founder and Managing Director of Best Practices China LLC, a consulting firm specializing in training Western professionals to negotiate effectively with Chinese counterparties.
 Andrew lived in Shanghai for over 10 years, advising and training senior decision-makers at multinationals and start-up companies.
 His corporate clients include Purspective/NEVI, Philips, Schneider/Clipsal and Keuhne + Nagel.
 He has lectured at New York University’s Stern School of Business (Shanghai campus) and Strathclyde University’s EMBA program (Shanghai).

 Andrew first came to Asia in 1990 after receiving his MBA in International Finance from New York University Stern School of Management.
 He gained extensive senior sales and management experience with leading financial institutions in Taipei, Hong Kong, Kyoto and New York.
 He is the author of Guanxi for the Busy American, The Fragile Bridge - Managing Conflict in Chinese Negotiation and the soon to be published 10 Common China Negotiating Mistakes.